-Initiatives to Reduce the Environmental Impact of Chemical Substances
+Approaches to Reduce the Environmental Impact of Chemical Substances

-In order to prevent content of hazardous substances prohibited under the EU RoHS Directive-1, published in 2002 and recast in 2011, and the like to Panasonic products, it is important not only to be aware during the product design stage but also to be aware that certain substances are not contained in purchased components.
+In order to prevent contents of hazardous substances prohibited under the EU RoHS Directive-1, published in 2002 and revised in 2011, and the like to Panasonic products, it is important not on to pay attention to the contents at the stage of product design, but also to ensure that specified substances are not contained in products to purchase.

-To ensure compliance with the Directive, Panasonic has been promoting the "Do not accept!
+Therefore, Panasonic has rolled out the "Do not accept!
 Do not use!
-Do not ship!" campaign throughout the various production stages from designing to shipment inspection in business sites across the world since October 2005.
-Specifically, we employ a range of mechanisms using screening devices to search for and exclude specific chemical substances.
+Do not ship!" campaign throughout the each production process from designing to shipment inspection in production activities at business sites across the world since October 2005.
+Specifically, as for the stage of inspection for incoming components, we have established a mechanism to check and analyze whether specified chemical substances are included by introducing an analyzer.
+In addition, we have supported to establish a Product Chemical Substances Management Structure, by periodically conducting environmental audits for suppliers of components/materials which may have high risks of containing specified chemical substances.

-We also conduct environmental audits on suppliers of parts and materials with high risk of content of specified hazardous chemical substances to support them in building a sound chemical substance management system.
-Specified chemical substance management system the REACH regulation2 in the European Union, the world is moving toward the goals agreed at the World Summit on Sustainable Development (WSSD) held in 2002, which is to produce and use all chemical substances in a manner that minimizes their impact on human health and the environment by 2020.
-In support of the precautionary approach proposed in the Rio Declaration made at the Earth Summit in 1992, we have been manufacturing products in line with our basic policy of reducing the use of chemical substances that might adversely affect human health and the environment throughout their lifecycles.
-As specific initiatives, we aim to reduce the environmental impact of our products by (1) identifying hazardous substances contained in our products, (2) evaluating these substances on their environmental impact, and (3) voluntarily reducing or discontinuing their use in case of any environmental risks.
+Specified chemical substance management system

+Meanwhile, as represented by the enforcement of the REACH regulation 2 in the European Union, the world is moving toward the goals agreed at the World Summit on Sustainable Development (WSSD) held in 2002, which is to produce and use all chemical substances in a manner that minimizes their impact on human health and the environment by 2020.
+In support of the precautionary approach proposed in the Rio Declaration made at the Earth Summit in 1992, Panasonic aims at manufacturing products in line with our basic policy of reducing the use of chemical substances that might adversely affect human health and the environment throughout their lifecycles.
+As for concrete activities, we have worked to comply with relevant regulations such as EU RoHS, as a matter of course.
+In addition, we have worked to reduce the environmental impact of our products by (1) identifying hazardous substances contained in our products, (2) evaluating these substances on their environmental impact, and (3) voluntarily reducing or discontinuing their use in case of any environmental risks.